 “I believe my son can live a life with dignity because of RYTHM Foundation and WDC, and we truly appreciate their contribution to my son’s development,” Pathma said.

-RYTHM has worked closely with WDC on creating awareness for the rights, early intervention, and rehabilitation of the differently-abled to ensure their opportunities to lead fulfilled lives.
+RYTHM has worked closely with WDC on creating awareness for the rights, early intervention, and rehabilitation of the persons with disabilities to ensure their opportunities to lead fulfilled lives.